cer-0/cer-0.github.io/_posts/2021-02-12-removing-t420-supervisor.md

 This time I am going to post *at least* once a month, *A* have challenged me to post with more frequency (he had the idea of posting once a week, that's insane, at least for me, I really struggle writing, sometimes I feel I cannot express my thoughts correctly), so, yeah I will try to keep up with the schedule.

 Also, I almost forgot...
-I'm about to start classes, I'm kinda nervous... it is weird *starting over again*, but I guess is a good thing.
+I'm about to start classes, I'm kinda nervous...
+It is weird *starting over again*, but I guess is a good thing.

 Be safe, whenever and wherever you are.